CommonGateway/.github/CONTRIBUTING.md

 git push --force
 ```

+## Writing User stories

+We user stories issues conform the  .. standard, meaning that the title MUST be written in the "As [a user persona], I want [to perform this action] so that [I can accomplish this goal].” format

+An user story SHOULD contain a short description of the desired application behavior (and if applicable the current application behavior)

+Additionally all issues should contain the following sections
+- Stakeholders: Stakeholders are individuals or groups that have an interest or concern in a product, project, or organization, and can affect or be affected by its actions or outcomes.
+- Tasks: An task is a specific problem or challenge that needs to be addressed, tracked, and resolved within an user story.
+- Acceptance criteria: Acceptance criteria are a set of clearly defined and measurable conditions that a product, feature, or user story must meet to be considered completed and accepted by the stakeholders.

+User stories MUST be sized in story points, 10 story points represent a single day of work (8 hours).
+An user story MAY NOT have a size greater then 10.
+User stories that take more then 1 day should be divided into several user stories and combined in an EPIC.

+## Writing Epics

+Epics MUST have a title and description, but unlike user stories the can be more generic and can describe either journeys or project parts

+Epics  MUST be sized in story points, 10 story points represent a single day of work (8 hours).
+An epic MAY NOT have a size smaller then 10.
+In that case it is an User Story.

+## Writing Task
+Task are small parts of work that are part of an user story, they should not 5 story points (4 hours of work)

 ## Coding conventions
+All code should
+- Adhere to PSR-12 standards, we use [PHP Codesniffer](https://github.com/squizlabs/PHP_CodeSniffer) and [PHP Mess Detector](https://phpmd.org/) to check code for these standards.
+- All code is released under the [EUPL 1.2](https://joinup.ec.europa.eu/collection/eupl/eupl-text-eupl-12) license
+- The default author for code is Conduction BV <info@conduction.nl> but this may be changed if the code dosn't originate from the conduction organization.

+### Classes
+All classes must
+- Start with a docblock containing
+  - the name of the class the reason it exists
+  - tags for the author(@author), license(@license), documentatation (@see), bundle (@package), sementic version of codebase where the class was added (@since)
+- End with }//end class

+### Functions
+All functions must be
+- accompanied by a docblock
+- End with }//end (function name)
+- Business logic should be accompanied by inline code comments that explains what the business logics does.

 This is open-source software.
 Think about the people reading the code and make sure it looks good to them.